 This is doubly important if you’re travelling to major cities in more cash-free countries like Denmark and Sweden, where some establishments no longer accept cash.
 The spend can quickly add up beyond your budget if you’re paying a percentage of the spend amount plus a set fee for every card transaction.

-Don’t withdraw cash on your credit card, however.
-This can negatively impact your credit score and is not seen as a good way to borrow money.
+Don’t withdraw cash on your credit card, however, as this can be an expensive way to withdraw money.

 4. Avoid paying in pounds when abroad